rust-lang/book/2018-edition/src/ch19-06-macros.md

 pub fn sql(input: TokenStream) -> TokenStream {
 ```

-This is similar to the derive macro's signature: we get in the tokens that are
+This is similar to the derive macro’s signature: we get in the tokens that are
 inside of the parentheses, and return the code we wanted to generate.